qax-os/ElasticHD/README.md

 Contributions are welcome!
 Open a pull request to fix a bug, or open an issue to discuss a new feature or change.

-## ElasticHD SQL Converts to ElasticSearch DSL
+## ElasticHD SQL Converts to ElasticSearch DSL Usage

 ### SQL Features Support: